 More and more HVAC designers and consultants are using computational fluid dynamics (CFD) in the design of air conditioning systems to understand airflow and temperature distribution, and to design optimized and efficient cooling systems.
 Essentially, CFD is a computational technology that uses numerical methods to solve and analyse the problems that involve fluid flows and thermal issues.
 Don't worry though, you don't need to be a CFD engineer to be able to benefit from simulation.

 Over recent years, vendors like Envenio have worked to make CFD simulation software more affordable and accessible for HVAC designers and consultants, creating easy-to-use platforms running in the cloud (like EXN/Aero).
 In this article, we examine why simulation is so useful in the design, validation and optimization of air conditioning systems.
+Click here to read our guide to using CFD for HVAC simulations.

 HVAC engineers face a number of daily challenges.
 Whether trying to cool a data center full of servers, or maintain a consistent and comfortable temperature in an office, their goal is to design the most effective yet efficient systems fit for purpose.